 Carolyn J. Sparrey - Ph.D.
 P.Eng, Assistant Professor, Mechatronic Systems Engineering, SFU, Principal Investigator, ICORD 9:20 am to 10:15 am Description: As part of the Retirement Concepts Innovation Centre (RCIC) partnership, members are being brought together to direct technology development towards senior's needs and meet three key objectives: 1) maximizing innovations in client care, 2) embedding research in care environment and 3) getting products and services to market.
 RCIC has multiple projects underway including wheelchair airbag, a brain vital sign system for dementia care, and video surveillance in care provider training of falls and aggression in long term care.
 This presentation would explore work of the RCIC including Invitation to Participate program that allows members to opt into a range of research studies and product development activities from focus groups to product testing.
-9:20 am to 10:15 am Title: Virtual Care - a New Paradigm for Home Care Speaker(s):
+9:20 am to 10:15 am Title: Virtual Care Powered by Epsilon: Inter-professional care powered in the community Speaker(s):